 Direct observation of nocturnally migrating birds is difficult.
 Most of the information gathered so far has been limited to a handful of large species capable of wearing tracking devices.
 But other sources of data provide partial information about migration, which when taken together can provide insight into migration at a scale previously unimaginable.
 These sources include a continental-scale network of volunteer bird watchers (eBird), flight calls of nocturnally migrating birds captured by acoustic monitoring stations, and clouds of migrating birds detected at night by WSR-88D weather radar stations.

-A real-time, online checklist program, eBird has revolutionized the way that the birding community reports and accesses information about birds.
+A real-time, online checklist program, eBird has revolutionized the way that the birding community reports and accesses information about birds (see this for more information).
 Launched in 2002 by the Cornell Lab of Ornithology and National Audubon Society, eBird provides rich data sources for basic information on bird abundance and distribution at a variety of spatial and temporal scales. eBird’s goal is to maximize the utility and accessibility of the vast numbers of bird observations made each year by recreational and professional bird watchers.
-It is amassing one of the largest and fastest growing biodiversity data resources in existence, with more than 100 million observations recorded so far.
+It is amassing the largest and fastest growing biodiversity data resources in existence, with hundreds of millions of observations recorded so far.

 Flight calls of nocturnally migrating birds

 Flight calls are typically simple, single syllable vocalizations (usually less than one quarter of a second in duration) produced by birds during sustained flight, particularly during nocturnal migration.
 These calls are species specific, and they differ from other calls and songs typical of many species.
 At present, monitoring of flight calls is the only reliable method for identifying the species composition of nocturnal migration while it is occurring.
-Such monitoring will be a cornerstone for the BirdCast project, providing near-real time information on species-specific migration patterns for comparison with radar and eBird data.
+Such monitoring is now a cornerstone for a sister project, BirdVox, which seeks to apply the power of machine learning techniques to providing automated, near-real time information on species-specific migration patterns for comparison with radar and eBird data.

 Weather surveillance radar